4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - A system for exchanging all base currencies across all waves forks with publicly available nodes
+A system for exchanging all base currencies across all waves forks with publicly available nodes

 ---